14 Data visualization for web-based maps

 Note that it will no longer be at github.com but github.io.

-• Go to https://{username}.github.io/{repo_name}/ (Note the trailing /) Observe the awesome rendered output
+Go to https://{username}.github.io/{repo_name}/ (Note the trailing

 14.4 A Less Minimal Example

 Now that we’ve seen how to create a web page from RMarkdown, let’s create a website that uses some of the cool functionality available to us.
-We’ll use the same git repository and RStudio Project as above, but we’ll be adding some files to the repository and modifying index.Rmd.
+We’ll use the same git repository and RStudio Project as above, but we’ll be adding some files to the repository and modifying index.Rmd

 First, let’s get some data.
 We’ll re-use the salmon escapement data from the ADF&G OceanAK database:

-• Download that file into R using read.csv to make the script portable
+file - Download that file into R using

-• Calculate median annual escapement by species using the dplyr package
+to make the script portable - Calculate median annual escapement by species using the

-• And lastly, let’s make an interactive, Google Maps-like map of the escapement sampling locations.
+package - And lastly, let’s make an interactive, Google Maps-like map of the escapement sampling locations.

-To do this, we’ll use the leaflet package to create an interactive map with markers for all the sampling locations:
+package to create an interactive map with markers for all the sampling locations:

 First, let’s load the packages we’ll need: